CMSgov/dpc-app/ig/README.md

 }
 ```

+The final step is to add the individual Markdown files which contain the descriptive content.
+In the `pages/includes` directory we need to create three files which specify the intro, summary and search content for each resource:

+`touch {dpc-profile-name}-{intro|summary|search}.md`

+You also need to update the index pages (e.g. profiles.md, capstatements.md) with the link to the newly created resource.
+This is the auto-generated file specified in the `base` field of the `ig.json` file.

 ## Build the IG

 The FHIR group has created an [IG Publisher](http://wiki.hl7.org/index.php?title=IG_Publisher_Documentation) which automates the process of generating the HTML files and documents in the layout expected by FHIR developers.